 I have been taking photos for as long as I can remember.
 Aside from often “borrowing” my Mom’s camera when I was young, I saved up babysitting money and purchased my very own analog film camera when I was 11 years old, and took that thing with me everywhere.
 Not just on camping trips or special events–that camera came with me to friends houses, wandering around town, and even to school.
 I started a photo album/collage book at that point, and continued adding to it with my film camera until the age of 17.
 That photo book was the one item of my own I had that I considered to be the most valuable–the one thing I would save in a fire, and the one thing that I treated as a priceless possession.
 There was nothing better than the excitement of finally getting your developed film back, and getting to see the photos for the first time since looking through that tiny viewfinder.
 Each film roll was like Christmas to me.

 Then, came my first digital camera.

-What is your favourite image in the book and why?
+What is your favorite image in the book and why?

 This might be impossible to choose, but I particularly love the photo of the leopard in Kenya, and basically all of the Morocco images because of the deep warm tones.
 I also love looking at any of the underwater photos, especially from Tahiti and Philippines.
 And, it’s nice to look through some of the images from home at the end.

-What is your favourite story behind a single shot in the book?
+What is your favorite story behind a single shot in the book?